A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Methodology

-For the interested reader, details of the computational algorithms for the discrete versions of the CDT and combined RCDT that are used here are laid out in \cite{park_cumulative_2018} and \cite{kolouri_radon_2016} respectively.
-In previous applications within image processing, the RCDT has been shown to capture scaling and transport behaviours well, allowing interpolation between geometrical features within data to great success (note that this feature arises within the CDT rather than Radon transform).
-For example, the RCDT was used for interpolation between pictures of human faces \cite{kolouri_radon_2016} and used to increase efficiency of image classification with neural networks \cite{shifat-e-rabbi_radon_2021}.
-In this work we make use of the \textit{PyTransKit} package to carry out the RCDT, which has been developed by Rubaiyat \textit{et al.} \cite{abu_hasnat_mohammad_rubaiyat_pytranskit_2022}.
+and $r(s)=U(s_1,s_2)$ is the reference uniform density on the interval $[s_1,s_2]$ representing the projection of the support of the Radon transform in the second variable.
+Due to the composition of two invertible transforms, the RCDT transform is invertible.
+For the interested reader, details of the computational algorithms for the discrete versions of the CDT and combined RCDT that are used here are laid out in \cite{park_cumulative_2018} and \cite{park_cumulative_2018} respectively.
+In previous applications within image processing, the RCDT has been shown to capture scaling and transport behaviours well, allowing interpolation between geometrical features within data to great success.
+Note that this feature arises within the CDT rather than the Radon transform.

+The Radon transformation is used as a preprocessing tool to transform a 2D or 3D image (snapshot) into one-dimensional functions which can be processed with the CDT transformation.
+We refer to \cite{park_cumulative_2018} for more details on the properties of the RCDT applied to image processing.

-A caveat, however, that comes from the non-linearity of RCDT is the introduction of intrinsic error following the forward and inverse transforms between original and RCDT space.
-Later in \S\ref{RCDT Numerical} this error is visible on image and flow boundaries when performing RCDT, and inverse; comparing to the original image or flow.
+For example, the RCDT was successfully used for interpolation between pictures of human faces \cite{park_cumulative_2018} and used to increase the efficiency of image classification with neural networks \cite{shifat-e-rabbi_radon_2021}.
+A caveat, however, that comes from the RCDT is the introduction of what we define as an \textit{intrinsic} error due to the forward and inverse discrete transforms between the original and RCDT space.
+Later in \cref{RCDT Numerical} this error is visible particularly near the image boundaries when performing RCDT, and its inverse compared to the original image.